stackbit-projects/pendly-17356/index.md

       New editions every monday
     actions:
-      - title: See all items
+      - title: See all pendants
         url: /store
         arrow: true
         style: primary